Lucas-Froguel/RPG-John/SkullPort.md

 5. Destilaria de Gyudd
 6. O baú do Mar (fechado)
 7. A taverna do Wyvern Caolho*
-8. Timblin & Gimblin: fungos e cogumelos
+8. Timblin & Gimblin: fungos e cogumelos* (timblin me deve um favor)
 9. A espada do saxão
 10. As tripas do jardineiro estalagem*
 11. O ratassaro